willgallo3/CalculatorADD/README.md

 # STEP 2

-Once you have that box copied onto our site, make it work with the API here.
-There are 900 entries, and they should display inside the editable dropdown box.
+Once you have that box copied onto our site, make it work with <a href="https://api.coinmarketcap.com/v1/ticker/" target="_blank">THE API here</a>.
+There are 900 entries, and they should display the ID (name) of each one inside the editable dropdown box.

 # STEP 3